Barbs for Bezos but Bill Gates largely admired in Seattle - Red Deer Advocate

 Where Bezos has been criticized for not being present enough, Gates’ non-profit since 2000 has dedicated resources to helping local community issues.
 Food banks and domestic violence victims’ assistance are among the modestly funded and lesser-known work of the powerful, globally focused Bill and Melinda Gates Foundation.
 Bill Gates is also credited with delivering a Washington state charter school law through campaign contributions and his foundation’s support of the movement.

-David Bley, who leads the foundations’ Pacific Northwest unit, said his team is the only one that functions in a more typical family foundation fashion by giving to local causes.
+David Bley, who leads the Gates Foundation’s Pacific Northwest unit, said his team is the only one that functions in a more typical family foundation fashion by giving to local causes.

 Officially, just 1.5 per cent — or almost $70 million — of the $4.6 billion the foundation gave away in 2016 benefited the needy in the Puget Sound region and Washington state, according to the foundation’s annual report.